AlesioKanani/AlesioKanani.github.io/README.md

-Forked and customized a website template to create my own personal site
+Forked and customized a website template to create my own personal site.

-I'm a supporter of opensource code.
-Feel free to fork my website
+Feel free to fork my edited version of this website template.
+I've restructured much of the label layouts and popup windows.